RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

 - Cases about Aboriginal Law
   - R v Ballard
     - if an Aboriginal person could be prosecuted for the alleged murder of another Aboriginal person at the Domain near Sydney
-      - Found that NSW was not to interfere in disputes between Aborigines ‘(Kersher 1998, p.
-412)’
+      - Found that NSW was not to interfere in disputes between Aborigines '(Kersher 1998, p.
+412)'
       - Aboriginal peoples exist with their own system of laws governingrelationsbetweenthem
   - R v Murrell
     - Jack Congo Murrell, was charged with murder and his counsel argued that the court had no jurisdiction to try him